 The only downside that I have to note down here again.
 Never sew over a metal zipper by mistake!
 This will make your (this time not twin) jersey needle break. 🙁

-Good that I had ordered some more spare jersey needles as well… you never know when you might need them! 😉
+Good that I ordered some more spare jersey needles as well… you never know when you might need them! 😉

 So, here they are!
-My slightly shorter shirts made with French terry.
+My slightly shorter shirts are made with French terry.
 Tell me what you think about these shirt options in the comments below.